Heirs Of Hyderabad's Last King Can Claim Millions Held In U.K. Account, Court Rules

 "In this case, justice delayed has not ultimately been denied," he said.

-Sushmita Pathak and Lauren Frayer in Mumbai contributed to this report
+Sushmita Pathak and Lauren Frayer in Mumbai, India, contributed to this report.